Every state’s favourite fast food chain: the ultimate list

 Nebraska: Louie M's Burger Lust, Omaha

 This laid-back fast food joint has been around since 1980.
 While famous for offering some of the best burgers and hot sandwiches in the area, it’s the dangerously addictive green pork chili that locals keep coming back for.
-For the best of both worlds, order the Italian Burger (seasoned beef topped with mozzarella and Parmesan) or signature Omaha Ruben, with a bowl of green pork chili on the side.
+For the best of both worlds, order the Italian Burger (seasoned beef topped with mozzarella and Parmesan), or opt for the signature Omaha Ruben, with a bowl of green pork chili on the side.

 Nevada: Tacos El Gordo, Las Vegas

-This small, Tijuana-style taco chain has four outposts in Las Vegas and is a go-to spot for food lovers in need of a late-night spice fix.
-Diners love the Tacos de Adobada – spicy pork shaved to order from a revolving column of juicy, marinated meat.
-Handmade corn tortillas, and guacamole and salsas prepared from scratch on a daily basis, make Tacos El Gordo a cut above, and adventurous diners can even fill their tacos with beef tongue and brain.
+This small Tijuana-style taco chain has four outposts in Las Vegas and is a go-to spot for food lovers in need of a late-night spice fix.
+Diners love the Tacos de Adobada – spicy pork shaved to order from a revolving column of juicy marinated meat.
+Handmade corn tortillas, guacamole, and salsas prepared from scratch on a daily basis make Tacos El Gordo a cut above, and adventurous diners can even fill their tacos with beef tongue.

 New Hampshire: The Gyro Spot, Manchester

 Serving up a menu of hearty gyros, salads, and loaded rice bowls, The Gyro Spot has been bringing a slice of Greek sunshine to the streets of Manchester since opening in 2012.
-There are now two outposts in Massachusetts, and reviewers praise the speedy service, creative menu, and consistently fresh food.
-The chicken gyro – a grilled pita crammed with juicy rotisserie chicken, tangy homemade tzatziki, and hand-cut fries – is described as perfection, while the loaded feta fries are also great.
+There's also an outpost in Massachusetts, and reviewers praise the speedy service, creative menu, and consistently fresh food.
+The chicken gyro – a grilled pita crammed with juicy rotisserie chicken, tangy house-made tzatziki, and hand-cut fries – is described as perfection, while the loaded feta fries are also great.

 TommysItalianSausageHotDogs/Facebook